Basic Approach

 Promoting Mid-Career Hires to Managerial Positions

-The Group is working to transform its human resources portfolio in accordance with the third Medium-Term Management Plan (FY2023–FY2025).
-As part of this effort, we are increasing the hiring of experienced professionals with expertise and knowledge that we currently do not have in-house in order to transform our business portfolio.
-We are also increasing the number of experienced personnel appointed to managerial positions.
+To facilitate its business portfolio transformation, the Group is working to transform its human resources portfolio in accordance with the third Medium-Term Management Plan (FY2023–FY2025).
+As part of this effort, we are increasing the hiring of experienced professionals with expertise and knowledge that we currently do not have in-house.
+ENEOS is also training and promoting experienced professional hires to managerial positions, aiming to increase the number of these employees in managerial positions.

-As of March 31, 2023, ENEOS had 259 mid-career hires, 37 of whom were in managerial positions.
-The number of mid-career hires has already reached 40% of the number of university graduates hired, and we will continue to accelerate the recruitment of experienced personnel in order to acquire human resources with new ideas and abilities.
+As of March 31, 2023, ENEOS had 585 mid-career hires, 113 of whom were in managerial positions.
+We will continue to utilize experienced mid-career hires in order to acquire human resources with new ideas and abilities.

-At JX Nippon Oil & Gas Exploration, the number of mid-career hires was 37, with five in managerial positions.
+At ENEOS Xplora, the number of mid-career hires was 61, with 12 in managerial positions.

-At JX Metals the number of mid-career hires was 560, with 76 in managerial positions.
+At JX Advanced Metals the number of mid-career hires was 954, with 99 in managerial positions.

 Promoting Foreign National Employees to Managerial Positions

 The Group plans to strengthen its overseas business as it accelerates its energy transitions toward 2040.
-As one of the measures to retain and develop human resources who will play leading roles in our efforts, we are focusing on hiring foreign nationals.
-We will also increase the appointment of foreign nationals to managerial positions.
+As one of the measures to retain and develop human resources who will play leading roles in our efforts, we are focusing on hiring foreign nationals and increasing their appointment to managerial positions.

-As of March 31, 2023, ENEOS had 55 employees of foreign nationality, of which four were in managerial positions.
-At JX Nippon Oil & Gas Exploration, the number of employees of foreign nationality was seven, with four in managerial positions, and at JX Metals the number of employees of foreign nationality was 16, of which four were in managerial positions.
+As of March 31, 2024, ENEOS had 58 employees of foreign nationality, of which three were in managerial positions.
+At ENEOS Xplora, the number of employees of foreign nationality was six, with four in managerial positions, and at JX Advanced Metals the number of employees of foreign nationality was 26, of which five were in managerial positions.

 Promoting Career Opportunities for Employees with Disabilities

 The Group promotes active participation by employees with disabilities by providing assignments based on individual characteristics and aptitudes rather than grouping individuals at specific worksites.
-The Group also engages counselors and job coaches to support employees with disabilities in worksite adaptation.
+The Group also engages counselors and others to support employees with disabilities in worksite adaptation.

-people with disabilities.
-In addition, we are a signatory and participant in The Valuable 500, an international
+In addition, we are a signatory and participant in The Valuable 500, an international initiative

 Re-employment of Retired Employees